-The data and assumptions used to apply the methodology are from Cosipar team information and from a study published by IEA.
+The data and assumptions used to apply the methodology are from Cosipar team.

-3.5 Environmental and Social Impacts
+Environmental and Social Impacts

 For the Cosipar small-scale renewable energy project the local environmental body required no specific environmental assessment.
 However, an ANEEL license was required for the Project activity.
 Typical requirements found in such licenses include specific emissions limits, actions for pollution prevention, communication plans with local community, etc.